How to Transition from a Day Job to a Career in Trucking

 Call us now at (888) 249-3883 to secure your spot and start your journey.

-Winter Driving in Arizona: What Phoenix Truckers Need to Prepare For
+Winter Driving in the Southwest: What Truckers Need to Prepare For

-While Arizona winters aren’t as severe as in some other states, winter driving in Arizona still brings unique challenges.
-Phoenix truck drivers might not face icy blizzards, but they do deal with sudden weather changes, chilly mountain passes, and increased holiday traffic.
-Knowing how to prepare for winter driving in Arizona is key to staying safe and avoiding delays.
+While southwest winters aren’t as severe as in some other states, winter driving in the southwest still brings unique challenges.
+Truck drivers might not face icy blizzards, but they do deal with sudden weather changes, chilly mountain passes, and increased holiday traffic.
+Knowing how to prepare for winter driving in the southwest is key to staying safe and avoiding delays.

 Watch Out for Mountain Pass Weather